Inference Logoinference.sh

 3. Get working code

-4. Deploy with infsh deploy
+4. Deploy with infsh app deploy

 The template and structure are designed for AI code generation.